Shahid Masood: ARY and PTV (2001–2008)

-Geo News, ARY News, Express News, CNBC Pakistan, News One, Bol News, GNN (2008–present)
+Additional networks (2008–present)

 Masood again joined Geo News and Meray Mutabiq in November 2008 before shifting to Views on News on ARY News in 2010.
-Masood started hosting his current affairs show Shahid Nama on Express News in 2011.
+He started hosting his current affairs show Shahid Nama on Express News in 2011.
 The show followed a similar pattern to his earlier current affairs and politics.
-Before General Election 2013, Masood joined Royal News for the election coverage.
-In December 2013, he joined Jaag TV (formerly CNBC Pakistan) where he hosted his show Live with Dr. Shahid Masood.
+Before the 2013 general election, Masood joined Royal News for the election coverage.
+In December 2013, he joined Jaag TV (formerly CNBC Pakistan), where he hosted his show Live with Dr. Shahid Masood.

-In 2014, he joined News One (Pakistani TV channel) and started a show Live with Dr. Shahid Masood, as a guest journalist.
+In 2014, he joined News One (Pakistani TV channel) and started the show Live with Dr. Shahid Masood, as a guest journalist.
 The show then shifted to ARY News in February 2016 after he joined ARY Digital Network.
-Salman Iqbal, CEO and MD of the group felicitated Dr Masood on assuming new responsibilities.
-By the end of 2016, the popular show shifted to Bol News till February 2017.
-The show then returned to News One (Pakistani TV channel) on 14 February 2017.
+Salman Iqbal, CEO and MD of the group, felicitated Masood on assuming his new responsibilities.
+By the end of 2016, the popular show shifted to Bol News.
+The show returned to News One (Pakistani TV channel) on 14 February 2017.

-He had briefly detached himself from electronic media before making a comeback in 2017.
+Masood briefly detached himself from electronic media before making a comeback in 2017.

-Masood also had presented documentary on Islamic eschatology entitled End of Time: The Hidden Truth in 2004 from ARY News.
-He then refreshed and represented them as The Lost Chapters from News One (Pakistani TV channel) in 2015, Final Call from ARY News in 2016 and The Moment from News One (Pakistani TV channel) in 2017.
+He presented a documentary on Islamic eschatology entitled End of Time: The Hidden Truth in 2004 from ARY News.
+He refreshed and represented this as The Lost Chapters from News One (Pakistani TV channel) in 2015, Final Call from ARY News in 2016 and The Moment from News One (Pakistani TV channel) in 2017.

 He garnered significant viewership through detailed explanation of various conspiracy theories floating on the internet.
 He also made an impact pertainig to technological and educational advancements, especially as the CEO of 1950.ai.
-In 2019 he left News One (Pakistani TV channel) and joined GNN News as President where he hosts the show "Live With Dr Shahid Masood".
+In 2019 he left News One (Pakistani TV channel) and joined GNN News as president, where he hosts the show Live With Dr Shahid Masood.

-Other work

-Role as CEO of 1950.ai
+1950.ai

-As CEO of 1950.ai, Shahid Masood leads the organization in pioneering Predictive Artificial Intelligence, focusing on big data and quantum computing to address global challenges.
+As CEO of 1950.ai, Masood leads the organization in pioneering predictive artificial intelligence, focusing on big data and quantum computing to address global challenges.
 This initiative is guided by the visionary principles of Alan Turing and aims to advance AI for improved decision-making and innovation.